 It was 2,5 hours earlier in Alice Springs (and we were still dealing with jet lag coming from Europe) and at least 10°C warmer than in Sydney.
 We quickly threw away the last apples and bananas from our hand luggage in the quarantine bins (for more info check our practical tips for traveling to Australia) and headed to the car rental stands.

 In principle, you don’t need a 4WD vehicle in Australia’s Red Centre, since most of the main roads are paved.
 So if you are driving to Uluru (Ayers Rock) only, you can do it with any regular car as well.
 We rented a 4WD because we were planning to drive the gravel Mereenie Loop Road – read further for more info.

 Now back to Alice Springs…

-We checked in at our hotel and then headed to the town center that was completely deserted!
+We checked in at our hotel and then headed to the town center which was completely deserted!
 No wonder, with temperatures around 36°C… And it was only spring – we visited the Red Center in early November.

 After a while, we found an air-conditioned shopping mall.
 It looked like the whole town was there, escaping the heat, just like us… We stocked up on water and food supplies for the next couple of days (there are not many shops in the outback, so it’s really a must!).
 Since there was not much exciting to do downtown, we headed back to our hotel where we spent the rest of the afternoon by the pool.

 I still don’t understand how it’s possible, but all the swimming pools in Australia’s Red Centre were freezing cold!
 The kids went swimming anyway, but we found it too cold and stayed on the side.
 32°C in the shadow and the water too cold to swim – you have to experience it to believe it!